raposamillar/portfolio/README.md

 # Portfolio

 ## Welcome
-Hello, my name is Lisa Raposa Millar and I am a web developer based in Toronto.
+Hello, my name is Lisa Raposa Millar and I am a web developer in-training based in Toronto.

 ## Purpose
 This portfolio provides links to deployed projects completed and currently in-development.